Filtered vs. Unfiltered Honey: What’s The Difference?

 • Ultrafiltration involves adding water to thin the honey out, filtering it through intense pressure, and removing the water to thicken the honey again.

-Discovering the Difference Between Filtered vs Unfiltered Honey
+Discovering the Difference Between Filtered vs. Unfiltered Honey

 From honey in tea to honey-and-peanut-butter sandwiches, this golden nectar is a staple in many individuals' lifestyles.
 In fact, many people see honey as a healthier alternative to sugar or artificial sweeteners, and yes, there's some serious truth to this!
-Some types of honey, like Manuka honey, are home to beneficial nutrients that support immunity, digestion, and overall wellness.
+Some types of honey, like Mānuka honey, are home to beneficial nutrients that support immunity, digestion, and overall wellness.

-So, let's explore what this means in more detail.
+Let's explore what this means in more detail.
 Is one type of honey better than the other?

-Understanding Unfiltered Honey: What is Raw Unfiltered Honey?
+Understanding Unfiltered Honey: What Is Raw Unfiltered Honey?

 Unfiltered honey is honey that still includes wax, pollen, and other particles that naturally get into the honey during the honey-making process.